 Through their English lessons children will develop skills in transcription (spelling), composition (thinking of ideas and structuring them in writing) and in using grammar and Standard English.
-Short handwriting sessions are used to practise the correct formation of letters and to introduce joined handwriting.
+Short handwriting sessions are used to practice the correct formation of letters and to introduce joined handwriting.
 Children are taught to write a range of genres such as stories, recounts and information texts.
 Where possible a book linked to the terms topic is used in English lessons.
-This Spring 2 half term our English lesson will be based around two books, 'The moon' and 'The Pirate Cruncher.
-Both of these books link to our question 'Why were Neil Armstrong and Columbus brave?'
+This Autumn 1 half term our English lesson will be based around two books, 'Dogger' and 'Major Dizzy'.
+Both of these books link to our question 'Why is the Ipad more fun than my Grandparents toys?'

 At Bugthorpe we follow the White Rose Maths Medium term Planning.

 There are many elements to the teaching and learning of Maths: it is not only the ability to calculate (being mathematically fluent) but also the ability to apply these skills to real life scenarios (solve problems and investigate) and also to talk knowledgeably about mathematical working and reasoning.